LiamSnow/tensleep/README.md

 TODO

 ## Credits 👏
-This project is built on top of the work done by [ninesleep](https://github.com/bobobo1618/ninesleep).
+This project was inspired by [ninesleep](https://github.com/bobobo1618/ninesleep).
-Their license is included under [src/frank/LICENSE](src/frank/LICENSE) where a modified version of their code exists.
+I have completely rewritten all of bobobo1618's code so the license is now excluded.

 ## Footnotes 📝
 This project is not affiliated with or endorsed by Eight Sleep.